wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 ### Track the Volume of Trace Data Stored in Wavefront

 A sampling policy affects your costs by increasing the volume of data sent to Wavefront.
-To see the number of traces you store in Wavefront with the sampling policies:
+To see the number of spans you store in Wavefront with the sampling policies:

 1. Click **Dashboards** > **All Dashboards**.
 1. Search for the **Wavefront Service and Proxy Data** dashboard and click it to navigate to the dashboard.